MI-OSiRIS/mi-osiris.github.io/documentation/index.md

 </p>

 <p>
-    <a href="globus.html">Using Globus with OSiRIS CephFS:</a>
+    <a href="globus.html">Using Globus with OSiRIS:</a>
-    How to get setup to use Globus with OSiRIS CephFS
+    How to get setup to use Globus with OSiRIS CephFS or S3 storage.
 </p>

 <p>